pamolloy/docs-spectre-importer/docs/install/configure.md

 There are four pieces of configuration required for the Firefly III Spectre / Salt Edge import tool:

-- A Personal Access Toke
+- A Personal Access Token
 - The URL / IP address of your Firefly III instance
 - Your Spectre / Salt Edge App Secret
 - Your Spectre / Salt Edge App ID